-Massachusetts Rehab Facility Negligence & Wrongful Death Attorneys
+Massachusetts Rehab Facility Negligence and Wrongful Death Attorneys

 When a family member enters a rehabilitation or treatment facility, we expect them to get the best care available for their condition, whether it is treatment for an addiction or mental health condition.
 Sadly, many facilities across Massachusetts are not up to both state and federal standards, leading to the mistreatment of residents.
 This can often take the form of abuse and neglect, which can lead to serious injuries, emotional trauma, and even death.